Guest of Honour (2019 film)

 The film had its world premiere at the 76th Venice International Film Festival on September 3, 2019.
 It was released on July 10, 2020, by Elevation Pictures.

+Synopsis

+Veronica is a talented young high school music teacher who is accused of abusing her position of authority by sexually abusing one of her students.
+Veronica rebuffs her father Jim's attempts to secure her early release from prison, as she feels she should be punished for something else she did in her past.
+Because of Veronica's refusal to let him help her, Jim finds himself unable to emotionally support his daughter, and begins to take out his frustrations via his work as a food inspector.

 Plot

 Similar to many of Egoyan's other films, Guest of Honour features a narrative structure that alternates between the past and present.
 In the present day, Veronica meets with a priest, Father Greg, in his church to discuss funeral arrangements for her recently deceased father, Jim.
 Their conversation reveals details of Jim and Veronica's lives which are shown through a series of flashbacks.
 Father Greg expresses some confusion as to why Jim wished to have his funeral at this particular church given that Jim was not a member of the congregation.
 He agrees to allow the funeral to take place at his church, but he first asks Veronica to share more information about Jim's life so that he is prepared to give a eulogy at the funeral.
 Veronica emphasizes Jim's commitment to his work as a food inspector and his ability to care for the family's pet rabbit, Benjamin, who died at the improbable age of 16.

 Prior to his death, Jim was a food safety inspector working for the City of Hamilton.
 He took his job very seriously, and his strict adherence to the health and safety code often led to clashes with restaurant owners, many of whom are immigrants who may not be familiar with Canadian food safety standards.
 Jim would also regularly visit Veronica in prison where she was previously serving a sentence for having had sexual relations with an underage teenage boy named Clive when she was a high school music teacher.
 However, Veronica did not actually commit this crime.
 To Jim's astonishment, Veronica inexplicably resists any attempt to secure her release from prison and she has no interest in speaking to her lawyer.
 She claims that she deserves to be in prison for what she did, hinting at something else she is guilty of in her past.